hjelev/gearbest-prices/README.md

 # gearbest.com products tracker
 Price and availability tracker for gearbest.com

+---

-Before running the script for a first time, configure it by updating  these lines:
+##Before running the script for a first time, configure it by updating  these lines:
 ````
 dbdir = "/path/to/gearbest/db-files/" #folder where the DB files will be saved
 web.config.smtp_username = 'username@gmail.com'